Scope & Approach / Confidential Draft

 FedEx Requirement Phase How It's Delivered

-Required map content: satellite image, entrance/exit, dispatch, fuel island, drop zone, dolly zone, trailers, restrooms, address, location rules (STA), directional flow Phase 1 Captured as PDF + tagged metadata; structured pins arrive in Phase 2
+Required map content: satellite image, entrance/exit, dispatch, fuel island, drop zone, dolly zone, trailers, restrooms, address, location rules (STA), directional flow Phase 1 Structured pin library covers every required element; satellite imagery is the native base layer

 QR code distributed to drivers, scanned prior to arrival Phase 1 Single QR code resolves to the portal

-Centralized URL where all maps are stored Phase 1 Secured web portal on Nishtech infrastructure
+Centralized URL where all maps are stored Phase 1 Secured web portal on Nishtech managed infrastructure

-Single sign-on access for TSPs Phase 1 SSO on manager / upload side; drivers continue QR-only
+Single sign-on access for TSPs Phase 1 SSO on manager / authoring side

-Centralized storage with per-location upload by managers Phase 1 Lightweight CMS scoped to each manager's assigned facility(ies)
+Centralized storage with per-location authoring by managers Phase 1 CMS scoped to each manager's assigned facility(ies)

 Smart address lookup by ZIP, alpha code, or numeric code Phase 1 Unified search box accepting all three identifier types